 The SOCHLR register allows the MCU to configure the output overcurrent low and high detection levels, respectively.
-In addition to protecting the device, this slow blow fuse emulation feature can be used to optimize the load requirements to match system characteristics.
-Bits D2:D0 are used to set the overcurrent low detection level to one of eight possible levels as defined in [Table 11](#).
-Bit D3 is used to set the overcurrent high detection level to one of two levels as defined in [Table 12](#).
+Each output is independently selected for configuration based on the state of the D7 bit; a write to this register when D7 is Logic [0] will configure the current detection levels for the HS0.
+Similarly, if D7 is Logic [1] when this register is written, HS1 is configured.
+Each output can be configured to different levels.
+In addition to protecting the device, this slow blow fuse emulation feature can be used to optimize the load requirements matching system characteristics.
+Bits D2:D0 set the overcurrent low detection level to one of eight possible levels, as shown in [Table 11](#).
+Bit D3 sets the overcurrent high detection level to one of two levels, which is described in [Table 12](#).